am-dos-7/smart-iot-control-board/README.md

 - a main file, which describes the interface with a I2C OLED device, defines the disconnection and packet reception handlers, and instanciates and starts a client with Display device type.

 ## Demo Video
+Below is a link to a demo video, realized with two devices, a ESP32-Cam and a ESP32 configured respectively as Camera and Display types:
 https://youtu.be/g_imCpFkrwo

 ## Extension